vsrinivas/fuchsia/docs/modular/manifests/verb_template.md

 > rather somewhere within the build tree, since they are strictly only necessary
 > at build time, not at runtime.

-**Verbs** represent high-level operations that `Modules` can perform.
+A **verb** represents a high-level operation that a `Module` can perform.
 The operations are described independently of the specific data types they operate on or the modules that implement them.

 A **verb template** defines the *call signature* and *semantics* for a single *verb*.
 Verbs are labels given to high-level operations in Fuchsia that may be